almog27/csv-processor/README.md

 # CSV Processor

-My CSV processir is a service that using FastAPI with async queue workers.
+A CSV processor service using FastAPI with async queue workers.
-It also has a CLI support and a UI layer that use the FastAPI layer.
+It also has CLI support and a UI layer that uses the FastAPI layer.
-It processes sensors data from CSV files and coputes aggregates metadata.
+It processes sensor data from CSV files and computes aggregate metadata.

 ## Features
-**REST API** - Upload CSV file and retrives processing results **Async queue** - Processing the aggregation calculations in a queue for scale future support - not waiting for the whole calculations to end
+**REST API** - Upload CSV file and retrieve processing results **Async queue** - Processing the aggregation calculations in a queue for scale future support - not waiting for the whole calculations to end
 **CLI** - Command line interface support
 **Docker support** - Including containerized deployment